Flat-band many-body localization and ergodicity breaking in the Creutz ladder: Numerical studies

-\textit{Localization dynamics.---} The above results of the LSA and IPR indicate that disorder-free AL and MBL occur in the flat-band Creutz ladder.
-This motivates us to simulate the dynamics of the Creutz ladder system.
-In the conventional disorder-induced AL and MBL, information of an initial density wave pattern is stored for long times \cite{Nandkishore,Basko,Abanin,Alet}.
-This behavior is a hallmark of ergodicity breaking and indicates the breaking of the eigenstate thermalization hypothesis~\cite{Nandkishore,Sierant}.
-Here, we focus on the disorder-free and weak-disorder cases and investigate whether the flat-band Creutz ladder exhibits ergodicity breaking dynamics.
-To this end, we employ the Krylov subspace dynamical method~\cite{Prelovsek,Manmana} and observe the time evolution of an initially prepared density-wave pattern that is not entangled.
+The above results of the LSA and IPR indicate that disorder-free single-particle localization and MBL occur in the flat-band Creutz ladder.
+This motivates us to simulate the dynamics of the Creutz ladder.
+In the conventional disorder-induced AL and MBL, information of an initial density wave pattern is stored for long times \cite{Nandkishore,Basko,Abanin,Alet,Abanin2}.
+This behavior is a hallmark of ergodicity breaking and indicates the breaking of the eigenstate thermalization hypothesis~\cite{Nandkishore,Basko,Abanin,Alet,Abanin2,Sierant}.
+Here, we focus on the disorder-free cases and investigate whether the flat-band Creutz ladder exhibits ergodicity breaking dynamics.
+To this end, we employ the time-dependent exact diagonalization method with the periodic boundary condition~\cite{Prelovsek,Manmana}.

-As a technical problem, the Lanczos algorithm for the temporal evolution of the quantum states does not preserve the orthogonality of the Krylov subspace vectors, and this causes deviations from the correct evolution of the system~\cite{Nieuwenburg,Mohankumar}.
-To solve this problem, we employ the QR decomposition~\cite{Mohankumar}, which preserves the orthogonality of the Krylov subspace vectors during time evolution~\cite{Nieuwenburg2}.

-We simulate the time evolution of an initial state such as $|\psi_{ini}\rangle = \sum^{L/4}_{i=1}a^{\dagger}_{4i-3}|0\rangle$.
-This density pattern is suitable for detecting the localization dynamics because the Wannier state is localized over four sites in the flat-band regime, as shown in Fig.~\ref{Setup} (a).
-As an indicator of ergodicity breaking dynamics, we introduce the particle imbalance, $I(t)$, defined as